dayekuaipao/PyTorchTemplate/README.md

 ##### lib/build

-Something to help to build the repo, for example, 'registry.py', it implements a registry for datasets, models and bckbones.
+Something helpful for building the repo, for example, 'registry.py', it implements a registry for datasets, models and bckbones.

 ##### lib/datasets